 9. … And Be Careful of Mosquito Bites

 Mosquitos aren’t just a minor annoyance that can leave an itchy bite, but day-biting mosquitos have been known to spread dengue fever in the Cook Islands – a major blow to your holiday if you contract the virus!
-With that in mind, don’t cheap out on your mosquito protection method, whether it’s effective but safe mosquito repellents or a favourite in the Cook Islands, mosquito coils.
+With that in mind, don’t cheap out on your mosquito protection method, whether it’s an effective but safe mosquito repellent or a favourite in the Cook Islands, mosquito coils.
 Check out the 12 Ways to Avoid Mosquito Bites in Rarotonga & the Cook Islands for all of our tips on managing bites.

 10. Be Prepared to Disconnect (Or Pay a Premium for WiFi)